 After saving your changes, navigate to the top of the page to check how your product page appears.
 To ensure everything is according to your expectations, click the View on your website option.

 You can change your product pages if you need any corrections by returning to each product page.
 Be careful when using things like tags and collections since even though you may edit your product information at any time, this could affect how the products group in your reports.

 Go to your Shopify admin page and click on Products to update a page.
 Choose the name of the product you wish to edit.
 Click Save after making the necessary changes.

-Duplicating products currently on your list will save you a ton of time, whether adding items from a dropshipping source or selling through multiple sales channels.
+Duplicating products currently on your list will save you a ton of time, whether adding items from a dropshipping source (such as using Oberlo) or selling through multiple sales channels.

 When you duplicate an item, you can include choices and replicate one or more accessible details, including pictures, SKUs, inventory status, and barcodes.